Embracing Change: The Power of Art and Community in Nicosia

-- Sarvenaaz ghafari tavasoli
+- Sarvenaaz Ghafari

-- Oct 28
+- Oct 28, 2025

-- 4 min read
+- 5 min read

-Habits are not only behaviors, they are mental structures.
-They shape how we perceive, feel, and decide what’s worth attention.
+It’s not that nothing new exists.
+It’s that we’ve become conditioned to stay within what feels familiar.
+Habits are not just behaviors; they are mental structures.
+They shape how we perceive, feel, and decide what’s worth our attention.
 Over time, they harden into invisible walls.
 Creativity, curiosity, and emotional openness fade behind them, replaced by a quiet sameness that feels safe but sterile.

 The Architecture of Routine

-Routine is comforting, that’s why it’s dangerous.Neuroscience tells us that repetition saves energy.
-The more we do something, the less the brain has to work; the path between thought and action becomes automatic.
+Routine is comforting, and that’s why it’s dangerous.
+Neuroscience tells us that repetition saves energy.
+The more we do something, the less our brains have to work.
+The path between thought and action becomes automatic.
 That’s how habits are formed, and how awareness begins to fade.

 The philosopher Byung-Chul Han argues that in late modernity, this repetition has become systemic.
 In The Burnout Society, he writes that individuals are no longer oppressed by external authority, but by self-imposed compulsion.
-We keep doing, producing, and performing not because we are forced to, but because we have internalized the need to be efficient and active (1).
+We keep doing, producing, and performing not because we are forced to, but because we have internalized the need to be efficient and active.
 The result is a culture where life feels busy but not alive.

 Art as a Disruption

 Art’s value lies not only in its beauty or technique, or even meaning alone, but in its power to interrupt.
-It unsettles perception, inviting us to see, and feel, differently.
+It unsettles perception, inviting us to see and feel differently.
 A painting, a performance, or a piece of music can momentarily dismantle the routine logic of everyday life.

 When people attend an exhibition, a concert, or a workshop, they often say, “I didn’t expect to feel this way.”
 That is precisely the point.
 Art creates experiences that aren’t pre-programmed by habit.
-It teaches us to tolerate ambiguity, to sense before we explain, to remain open to being moved.
+It teaches us to tolerate ambiguity, to sense before we explain, and to remain open to being moved.

 Spaces like Hangar Culture Space are designed to provoke that kind of encounter, not as entertainment, but as renewal.
 They bring people together to experience something unfamiliar, to share moments of genuine attention.
 In a world organized by routine, that act of showing up becomes radical.